IN FRONT OF THE HOUSE

 A FUN CONVENTION OF PHOTOGRAPHY BACK IN THE DAY

-It seems that photographers liked to spread the folks in an array in front of their homes rather than stand them in a tight, traditional group.
+It seems that photographers liked to spread the folks in an array in front of their homes rather than hae a tight group with just a portion of the house showing.
 We have a number of such photographs in our collection.

 In these photographs, the house is not an incidental background.
 It is a member of the family, its character as reflected from those old days as that of its family.
 And the photographer has usually included contextual things in the scope of the photograph.
 The house puts the people in context, the trees and out buildings put the house in context. |